*Please note that awards are subject to change

 Genome BC Scholarship Award Nomination (Genome BC) - $1,000 Scholarship for Post-Secondary Education

-To be awarded to a Grade 11 or 12 student who has developed a science and technology project focused on areas of strategic importance such as human health, forestry, fisheries, agriculture, bioenergy, mining, and the environment.
-Awarded to a student pursuing a science degree in British Columbia.
-The award winner will be required to submit proof of enrolment at a postsecondary institution in BC.
+To be awarded to a Grade 12 student who has developed a science and technology project focused on areas of strategic importance such as human health, forestry, fisheries, agriculture, bioenergy, mining, and the environment.
+The winner must pursue a science degree in British Columbia.

 IQ Engineering Award - Grades K-8: $50 | Grades 9-12: $100